CountBricks: When Chair Rail Meets Door Casing Right

 Pro Tips from CountBricks Field Teams

-• Prime and lightly sand trim stock before cutting; paint absorbs evenly at the intersection.
+• Prime and sand trim stock before cutting for even paint absorption.

 Integrating the Details into Your Estimate